 - Crack eggs into a bowl.
 Traditionally, eggs are simply poured into the shakshuka sauce, one egg per hole; but some people, myself included, prefer the eggs scrambled separately, and then mixed with a bit of sauce in their little nests.
 If you're unsure what you will prefer, try both methods.

 - With a wooden spoon, create holes in the sauce for the eggs.
 Pour eggs into holes, one egg per nest (or a bit of egg scramble per nest, if going the scrambled route).
-On medium heat, cover pan (this is important!), and let eggs cook between eight to ten minutes, testing for doneness after eight (you want the whites of the eggs to set and change from translucent, while the yolk should still be a little jiggly).
+On medium heat, cover pan (this is important!), and let eggs cook between 8 to 10 minutes, testing for doneness after eight (you want the whites of the eggs to set and change from translucent, while the yolk should still be a little jiggly).
 Squeeze the juice of half a lemon on the shakshuka.

 - Sprinkle with chopped parsley, and serve immediately with a little bit of yogurt and crusty bread, to taste.
 Don't forget to sop up the sauce when you're done.